saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 <img src={useBaseUrl('/img/api-testing/vault-use-cases/get-request.png')} alt="Add the GET request"/>

-Now you can proceed testing the response payload from that call.
+You can now proceed testing the response payload from that call.

 In Code view, it looks like this: